Skip to Content

 With each successful surgery, we see further evidence that bariatric surgery is an effective weight loss tool and treatment for obesity-related health conditions like diabetes, high blood pressure and sleep apnea.
 That's why MountainStar Healthcare offers a comprehensive bariatrics program that provides patient safety and support throughout your weight loss journey.
 Our program offers both surgical and non-surgical weight loss programs designed to help you lose weight and keep it off.

-Talk to a bariatric care nurse
+Talk to a member of our bariatric care team

 Are you a candidate for weight loss surgery?